ccb-hms/nhanes-database/README.md

 The image contains SQL Server for Linux, R, RStudio Server, among other utilities.

 ## Running the image
-An image with a pre-built database can be run as follows:
+An image with a pre-built database can be run as follows (for other versions, see the [Dockerhub repository](https://hub.docker.com/r/hmsccb/nhanes-workbench/tags) and use the desired tag instead of 'latest'):

-## Docker image version currently jan-09-2023, will need to update once newest version is created

 ```
 docker \